-The Ghost Mushroom Lane is an event in Glencoe which showcases the unique Ghost Mushroom (Omphalotus nidiformis).
+The Ghost Mushroom Lane is an event in Glencoe that showcases the unique Ghost Mushroom (Omphalotus nidiformis).

 This unique mushroom is endemic to Australia, known for its bioluminescent properties that are breathtaking to see at night during the late autumn when it emits a soft green glow.